basanirakesh/intergalactictransactions/intergalactivtransaction/README.md

 **How to run** <br> <br>
 Once you check-out the project, you can use either eclipse or IntelliJ to run it. <br><br>
-In case of no IDE, use following commands from command line <br> <br>
+In case of no IDE, use following commands from command line <br>
 1. From command prompt to go location of InterGalacticTransaction.java file <br>
 2. run javac InterGalacticTransaction.java <br>
 3. run java InterGalacticTransaction